balder-dev/balder/doc/source/basics/vdevices.rst

 A vDevice is a inner-feature device that describes a possible other device this feature interacts with.
 You simply create a vDevice, describe which features it should have (by instantiating them like it is done with normal devices) and use them.
-All other things will be automatically managed from balder.
+All other things will be automatically managed from Balder.

 Let's go back to the example from earlier.
 Instead of giving the attribute as method parameters, you can create a vDevice that uses the ``HttpServerFeature``.
 This allows you to access the properties and methods of the